-Unfortunately, there is a long list of potential pests, and insects seem to be this flower's main cause of problems.
+Unfortunately, there is a long list of potential pests, and insects seem to be the main cause of problems with this flower.

-However, consider that the pests might not be a major issue before you begin spraying.
+However, consider that the pests might not be a major issue before spraying.

 Common Problems With Verbena And Solutions

-Although this plant prefers dryish soils and can withstand brief droughts, prolonged drought that lasts longer than a few weeks in warm weather can be fatal to the plants.
-It can be challenging to time the watering of these plants just.
+Although this plant prefers dry soils and can withstand brief droughts, prolonged drought lasting longer than a few weeks in warm weather can be fatal.
+It can be challenging to time the watering of these plants.

-Sometimes verbenas grow excessively leggy and sparse.
-Here, the best course of action is to severely trim the plant and feed it, which will prompt rapid new growth and a rush of flowers.
+Sometimes, verbenas grow excessively leggy and sparse.
+Here, the best course of action is to severely trim and feed the plant, which will prompt rapid new growth and a rush of flowers.

 Benefits Of Vervain